Rakhi Sawant: Film and television career

 In 2003, she auditioned for an item number in the Bollywood film Chura Liyaa Hai Tumne.
 She auditioned about four times before being selected for her breakthrough item number, "Mohabbat Hai Mirchi", composed by Himesh Reshammiya.
 Sawant acted in small roles in films including Masti and Main Hoon Na.

 In 2004, she appeared in the music video "Pardesiya", from the album D.J.
 Hot Remix - Vol 3.

 In June 2006, Mika Singh attempted to kiss her at his birthday party, which caused a media controversy.
 A few months later, she appeared in the first season of the reality show Bigg Boss.
 She got evicted in week 4 but later made a re-entry.
 She was among the top four finalists but got evicted days before the grand finale (24 January 2007, Day 84).

 In 2007, Rakhi made her singing debut in the album Super Girl launched by Venus Records & Tapes Pvt.
 Ltd. She later participated in the dance reality show Nach Baliye with Abhishek Avasthi and emerged as the first runner up.
-In 2008, Sawant appeared in the film Krazzy 4 for the item song 'Dekhta Hai Tu Kya'.
+In 2008, Sawant appeared in the film Krazzy 4 for the item song "Dekhta Hai Tu Kya".
 In 2009, Sawant launched the reality show Rakhi Ka Swayamwar in which she planned to select her future husband by the ancient ritual of Swayamvar.
-On 2 August 2009 she chose her life partner, a contestant from Toronto, Canada, Elesh Parujanwala.
+On 2 August 2009, she chose her life partner, a contestant from Toronto, Canada, Elesh Parujanwala.
 However, several months later, Sawant announced that the couple had separated due to irreconcilable differences.
-After separation she said on interview that she got engaged to Elesh Parujanwala for money.
+After separation, she revealed in an interview that she got engaged to Elesh Parujanwala for money.

 In 2010, Rakhi hosted a talk show Rakhi Ka Insaaf which aired on Imagine TV.
 The show saw a controversy after the death of a participant after Rakhi had called him impotent.
 In 2011, she participated in Sony TV's Maa Exchange along with mother Jaya Sawant.